National Jet Systems: Development since 2010

-In 2011, the contract for operation of Boeing 717 aircraft on behalf of QantasLink was extended until 2018.
-Valued at $AUD500 million, the extension also increased the size of the B717 fleet from 11 to 13 aircraft, and expanded operations into Queensland.
+In 2011, the contract for operation of Boeing 717s on behalf of QantasLink was extended until 2018.
+Valued at $AUD500 million, the extension also increased the size of the Boeing 717 fleet from 11 to 13 aircraft, and expanded operations into Queensland.

 In 2013, an additional five Boeing 717 jets were acquired to support flights from Canberra to Brisbane, Melbourne and Sydney.

 In April 2015, the company ceased performing heavy maintenance on the QantasLink Boeing 717 fleet as a result of the work moving in-house to Qantas.

-In July 2016, the contract for operation of Boeing 717 aircraft on behalf of QantasLink was renewed for a further 10 years.
+In July 2016, the contract for operation of Boeing 717s on behalf of QantasLink was renewed for a further 10 years.
 The value of the contract was stated as being $AUD1.2 billion.

 In January 2020, it was included in the takeover of Cobham by Advent International.
-In May 2020 Qantas purchased the National Jet Systems division, with National Jet Express and Surveillance Australia remaining under Cobham ownership.
+In May 2020, Qantas purchased the National Jet Systems division, with National Jet Express and Surveillance Australia remaining under Cobham ownership.
 The transition to Qantas ownership was completed in July 2020.
-In August 2020 the bases at Cairns Airport and Perth Airport were closed.
+In August 2020, the bases at Cairns Airport and Perth Airport were closed.

 Destinations

-National Jet Systems serves the following destinations as part of Qantas Link:
+National Jet Systems serves the following destinations on behalf of QantasLink.